 - 10.12.
 The Trustees acknowledge that portfolio turnover costs can impact on the performance of their investments.
 Overall performance is assessed as part of the quarterly investment monitoring process. - 10.13.
 During the investment manager appointment process, the Trustees may consider both past and anticipated portfolio turnover levels.
 When underperformance is identified, deviations from the expected level of turnover may be investigated with the investment manager concerned if it is felt they may have been a significant contributor to the underperformance.
-Assessments reflect the market conditions and peer group practices.
+Assessment of these costs reflect market conditions and peer group practices.